Trusts, Estates, and Probate

 Estate & Trust Litigation

 As in divorce, assets in death often become a point of family contention.
-Stearns Kim Stearns & Ryan stand ready to assist executors and administrators in petitioning the courts to uphold the intent of the deceased.
+Stearns & Ryan Lawyers stand ready to assist executors and administrators in petitioning the courts to uphold the intent of the deceased.
 We also represent trustees and aggrieved beneficiaries in resolving estate omissions and mismanagement.

 Among the types of estate-related cases we have successfully litigated before the courts are: